Skip to main content

 EL1 Senior Project Officer, Data Analytics

-The Commission is seeking a full-time, Non-ongoing EL1 Senior Project Officer, Data Analytics for a period of 12 months with the possibility of becoming Ongoing.
+The Commission is seeking a full-time, non-ongoing EL1 Senior Project Officer, Data Analytics.
+This role is non-ongoing for a period of 12 months with the possibility of becoming ongoing.

 Information on this vacancy and how to apply can be found in the link below.
-Applications for this role will close 11.59pm Australian Eastern Standard Time (AEST), Sunday 9 August 2025.
+Applications for this role will close 11.59pm Australian Eastern Daylight Time (AEDT) 26 October 2025.

-This role will contribute to the work of the Data Analytics team with a focus on the following program areas:
+This role will contribute to the work of MFI, in the Data Analytics team, with a focus on the following program areas:

 Duties of the Senior Project Officer will include, but are not limited to, the following:

-5. Develop reports, briefs, advisory group papers, correspondence, presentations and other documents.
+2. Prepare high-quality reports, briefs, advisory group papers, correspondence, presentations and other documents for a range of audiences on complex healthcare issues.

-6. Liaise with and foster productive relations with other agencies, clinical organisations, consumer groups, government authorities, the private health sector, industry bodies and contractors.
+9. Liaise with and foster productive relations with Commission staff and with other agencies, clinical organisations, consumer groups, government authorities, the private health sector and professional organisations bodies.

 The successful candidate will have: